Dre Campbell Farm

 6. Azera

-Some farmers use this commercial product in the biological control of many pests affecting food crops.
-The 2 powerful active ingredients of Azera are Pyrethrins and Azadirachtin.
+Some farmers use this commercial product for the biological control of many pests affecting food crops.
+The two powerful active ingredients of Azera are pyrethrins and azadirachtin.

 Neem oil is a popular natural insecticide that comes from neem trees.
 Pyrethrins are also famous for their insecticidal properties.

 However, exercise caution when using Azera.
-Spray in the evening and not directly onto blooming flowers or ripe fruits as this may be harmful to pollinators like bees.
+Spray it in the evening and not directly onto blooming flowers or ripe fruits, as it may be harmful to pollinators like bees.

-If you use the product according to the instructions, Azera is effective against leaf roller insects and other harmful pests like wireworms and aphids.
+If you use the product according to the instructions, Azera is effective against leaf roller insects.
+You can also use it against other pests like wireworms, aphids, and tortrix moth caterpillars.

 7. Bonide Spray

-Bonide is a specially prepared concentrated lightweight mineral oil spray for winter application to control pests in the dormant time.
+Bonide is a specially prepared, concentrated, lightweight mineral oil spray.
+You can use it for winter applications to control pests in the dormant period.

-Diluted as per instruction, use it in stages over the colder months to prevent the eggs of pests hatching out or larval forms from developing.
+Dilute it as per its instructions.
+Use it in stages over the colder months to prevent the eggs of pests hatching out or larval forms from developing.

-Spray all parts of the trees including bark, branches, and leaves thoroughly.
+Spray all parts of the trees, including the bark, branches, and leaves, thoroughly.
 Additionally, you can use this leafroller control product at other times of the year if needed.

 8. Organocide

-The environmental importance of bees and declining populations is due in part to the overuse of chemical pesticides.
-As a result, a return to biological control is helping to restore the balance.
+The decline of bee populations is partly due to the overuse of chemical pesticides.
+As a result, a return to biological control is helping to restore balance.

-Organocide is one such product that deals with insects, mites, and fungus without harming pollinators, particularly bees, although evening spraying is advised.
+Organocide is one such product that helps deal with insects, mites, and fungus.
+Also, if used properly, it will harm pollinators, particularly bees.

 One application should clear existing infestations of leaf rollers.
 However, repeat once a month if any further damage is visible.
 Also, do not use this product for indoor purposes.